Rahul02021999/Data-Visualisation-in-Python---Case-Study/README.md

 # Data-Visualisation-in-Python---Case-Study
-Analyzing the applications in the Google play store and identifying the most promising application, in python using numpy, matplotlib, pandas.
+Analyzing the applications in the Google play store and identifying the most promising application, in python using numpy, matplotlib, pandas and seaborn.